christopher-nash/localstack-spring-petclinic-demo/readme.md

 launched and used for all test classes, while the TestContainers approach launches a new container for each class.
 One is managed via XML, the other Java code.
 And dozens more comparisons could be made.

-To find the relevant classes, search for "SQS" and "LocalStack" within the project.
-This will lead you to thee relevant classes.
-Alternatively, view commit https://github.com/christopher-nash/localstack-spring-petclinic-demo/commit/b4f650a0dea5355552e08ab5b302ec2a4c3f222a which contains all modified classes demonstrating LocalStack.
+To find the relevant classes and files, search for "SQS" and "LocalStack" within the project.
+Alternatively, view commit https://github.com/christopher-nash/localstack-spring-petclinic-demo/commit/b4f650a0dea5355552e08ab5b302ec2a4c3f222a which contains all modified classes and files demonstrating LocalStack.

 Additional information about the [Spring PetClinic](https://spring-petclinic.github.io/) project is available at their [GitHub organization](https://github.com/spring-petclinic).